Mixing times for the TASEP on the circle: The upper bound on the mixing time in Theorem

-in order to reduce $S$ to be of order at most $N^{1/10}$ with positive probability.
-The key step is to establish an analogue of Proposition \ref{pro:EstimateOnShift} on the concentration of the change of last passage times.
-This follows from a slight modification of Proposition 4.5 in \cite{S:MixingTASEP} using the moderate deviation estimates for last passage times on the strip in Section 4 of \cite{S:MixingTASEP}.
-The Mermin--Wagner argument from Section \ref{sec:MerminWagner} can be directly applied, modifying the value of at most order $N^{5/2}$ many random variables in both environments for the exclusion processes by $U N^{-9/8}$, where $U$ is uniform on $[-1,1]$, changing the value along geodesics at order $N^{1/8}$.
-Combining the modification of the environment with \eqref{eq:TimeShiftOpen}, this yields a mixing time of order $N^{3/2}$ for the TASEP with open boundaries in the entire maximum current phase.
+reducing $S$ to be of order at most $N^{1/10}$ with positive probability.
+This is similar to the construction in \eqref{eq:CouplingDifferentI}.
+At this point, a key step is to establish the analogue of Proposition \ref{pro:EstimateOnShift} on the concentration of the change of last passage times.
+This follows from a slight modification of Proposition 4.5 in \cite{S:MixingTASEP} to obtain moderate deviation bounds on the last passage times between two lines $\mathbb{L}_{x}$ and $\mathbb{L}_{y}$ for $|x-y|$ of order $N^{1/10}$.
+More precisely, we use a similar strategy as for Proposition~\ref{pro:MinimalLPTiid}, but with respect to the moderate deviation estimates for point-to-point last passage times on the strip discussed in Section~4 of \cite{S:MixingTASEP}.
+The Mermin--Wagner style argument from Section \ref{sec:MerminWagner} can be directly applied for last passage percolation on the strip, modifying the value of at most order $N^{5/2}$ many random variables in both environments for the exclusion processes by $U N^{-11/8}$, where $U$ is uniform on $[-1,1]$, and thus changing the value along geodesics of length $N^{3/2}$ at order $N^{1/8}$.
+Combining the modification of the environment with \eqref{eq:TimeShiftOpen}, this yields a mixing time of order $N^{3/2}$ for the TASEP with open boundaries in the entire maximal current phase. \end{proof}